buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Types/IfcDoorPanelOperationEnum.md

 !["panel direction"](../../../../figures/ifcdoorpaneloperationenum-fig10.gif "Figure 2 &mdash; Door panel operations")

-> NOTE&nbsp; Figures (symbolic representation) depend on the national building code.
+> NOTE  Figures (symbolic representation) depend on the national building code.
 These figures/ are only shown as illustrations

-> HISTORY&nbsp; New enumeration in IFC2.0.
+> HISTORY  New enumeration in IFC2.0.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Enumerator FIXEDPANEL added.
+> IFC4 CHANGE  Enumerator FIXEDPANEL added.

 ## Items